PREBIOTICS & PROBIOTICS: A Closer Look At The Beverages That Build Your Belly

 If you’ve been watching the health market over the past few years, you’ve likely noticed the surge of health-conscious food choices making their way into the public eye.
-Increased demand for functional foods -- foods which have a positive effect beyond their basic nutritional value -- have taken supermarket shelves by storm.
+Increased demand for functional foods - foods that have a positive effect beyond their basic nutritional value -- have taken supermarket shelves by storm.

 Probiotic-rich drinks, like kombucha and kefir, are popular beverages in a market that might have been viewed as inconsequential just two decades ago.
 Today, PepsiCo and other major brands have become dominant players in this space as consumer demand for probiotics continues to climb, surging 37.4 percent in US markets during 2017.